agude/agude.github.io/_posts/2019-05-09-data_science_salaries_by_gender.md

 ## Pay: Men Vs. Women

-Here is total recurring compensation[^1] by gender.
+Here is total recurring compensation[^salary] by gender.
 I have removed all non-data scientists (like the [MLEs I looked at last time][last_time_mle]) because there are very few responses from them.
 I have also removed the one data scientist who responded "transgender" without further indicating their gender identity.

+[^salary]: Salary, yearly bonus, and yearly stock grant.
+Signing bonus is not included.
 [last_time_mle]: {% post_url 2019-03-26-data_science_salaries %}#scientists-engineers-and-analysts

 So, how is pay equality in data science?